-Masuzushi: Toyama’s Round Trout Sushi Wrapped in Bamboo Leaves
+Masuzushi: Toyama’s Trout Sushi Wrapped in Bamboo Leaves

-Accordingly, when I went shopping at a supermarket near my house yesterday, a wider variety of foods than usual, like assorted dishes and neighboring prefectures’ specialties, were being sold.
+Accordingly, yesterday when I went shopping at my go-to supermarket, a wider variety of foods than usual were being sold, which included assorted dishes and Niigata’s neighboring prefectures’ specialties.

-Out of those, I grabbed this Toyama’s specialty sushi “Masuzushi (ます寿司)” for lunch.
-Toyama is one of the neighboring prefectures of Niigata where I live.
+Out of those, at that time, I grabbed this Toyama Prefecture’s local sushi “Masuzushi (ます寿司)” for lunch.

-Masu-zushi, or Masu no Sushi is a kind of “Oshizushi (押し寿司 : pressed sushi)”.
-As “Masu (鱒)” means sea trout in Japanese, it consists of vinegared rice topped with a thin vinegared trout sashimi slice.
+As in its name “Masu (鱒)” means trout in Japanese, the sushi consists of a bed of vinegared rice topped with a thin layer of vinegared trout.

 Masuzushi Bento (鱒寿司弁当)

-Generally, Masuzushi has a round shape and is famous as a local “Ekiben (駅弁)” bento boxed meal of Toyama.
+In general, with a thin round shape, Masuzushi is known as a local “Ekiben (駅弁)” bento (boxed meal) of Toyama.

-When you take off the wooden lid of the Masuzushi bento, bamboo leaves will appear like this.
+When you remove the wooden lid of the Masuzushi bento, as shown above, folded bamboo leaves appear.

-Since Masuzushi is seasoned with vinegar and so on, it can be eaten as it is.
-Some people like to eat the trout sushi with soy sauce.
+Seasoned mainly with vinegar, Masuzushi can be eaten as it is, but some people like to eat the trout sushi with soy sauce, like ordinary sushi.

-Based on the ingredient list of the Masuzushi I bought this time, the Toyama’s local specialty is made primarily with rice, sea trout, vinegar seasoning, salt, and amino acid.
+Based on the ingredient list, the Masuzushi I bought this time mainly consists of rice, trout, vinegar seasoning, salt, and amino acids.

 Where to Buy

-Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, souvenir shops and so forth in Toyama.
-It is also sold on trains.
+Masuzushi is famous nationwide as a souvenir of Toyama, so it is widely available at train stations, supermarkets, convenience stores, and souvenir shops in the prefecture, where the sushi is also sold on trains.